riteshf/learning-platform-template/README.md

 - **Role-aware**: Instructor notes are Git-versioned but role-protected at runtime.

 ## Quick start
-- Update `src/course.json` with your course meta.
+- Update `src/course.json` with your course meta and lesson order.
-- Set lesson order in `src/_meta.json`.
 - Copy `src/lessons/introduction` as a starter and rename the folder.
 - Edit the four MDX files (pre, live, post, instructor notes).
 - Reference question IDs where needed; the platform supplies the questions at runtime.